Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

 Submitted current game to demo branch
 Experimenting with gravity and improved player movement in separate file

+### 6/1

+Furthered platforming on separate files, now can interact with platforms, bugs with jumping Cleaned code and death by jump bug for demo

 ## Jo

 ### 5/23